astreum/whitepaper/README.md

-# Astreum: A Next Generation Blockchain for Apps, Storage and Compute
+# Astreum: A Next Generation Blockchain for Computing, Storage and Networking

 ## Author